ogunb/microfrontend-root-initializer/README.md

 - Add your repo to DOMAINS constant under `init.js`.
 - Local property is the folder your repo will be fetched to.
-- Remove property is remote url of your repo, either ssh or http.
+- Remote property is remote url of your repo, either ssh or http.
 - Scripts contains the scripts you may run on the repo.
 Might want to change to and array or string depending on your needs.
 - Add your repo to workspaces under `package.json`.
 It should be same with your local property(local folder name).